Holiday Survival Guide

 Disrupted schedules, traveling with little ones, the crash and burn from all the excitement -- Holidays can easily be a recipe for tears and tantrums.
-How can parents manage life during the holidays to maximize the joy and minimize the tears?
+Here's how to manage life during the holidays to minimize the tears and maximize the joy.

 1. The most important tip, as always in parenting, is to manage yourself so you can stay calm.